Migrating from Apple PDFKit

 When presented within a navigation controller, the PDFViewController puts a couple of buttons into the navigation bar by default, giving you access to the following features:

 PSPDFKit offers more UI components not directly accessible via the PDFViewController, including the PDFDocumentPickerController and the PDFTabbedViewController.
 All of these components are designed to be easy to integrate and customize so as to perfectly blend into your app.
-To learn more, please take a look at our Customizing the Interface section of the guides, as well as our extensive documentation and API reference.
+To learn more, look at our customizing the interface section of the guides, as well as our extensive documentation and API Reference.

 Easy Transition with PDFXKit